Clement1290/DSC210_project/README.md

 ### Prerequisites

-Ensure you have Python 3.7+ installed.
-Then, install the required libraries.
+Ensure you have installed:
+- Python 3.10.12
+- Jupyter notebook

 ### Steps